- US Online Poker

 An emphasis on slots means that Rivers pays a higher effective tax rate than some of its competitors.
 It gave back almost $3 million in tax on $6.9 million in gross revenue, leaving just $3.9 million in net revenue — less than PokerStars and only slightly more than FanDuel.

 PokerStars quickly rocketed into the lead in Pennsylvania after its launch in November last year.
 Its initial momentum quickly petered out however and it fell to third last month following the launch of FanDuel.
+The PokerStars Casino app also includes its poker product and the Fox Bet Sportsbook as a single download.

-As a well-known online brand, however, it has benefited to a greater degree than its competitors from the closure of the state’s live casinos.
+As a well-known online brand, it has benefited to a greater degree than its competitors from the closure of the state’s live casinos.
 Poker traffic has nearly doubled, and revenue from that vertical is up 72%.
 Its other verticals have fared even better, with combined casino and slots revenue roughly doubling in March.

 Though behind Rivers in terms of gross revenue, PokerStars leads the state for after-tax net revenue by a significant margin.
 Its emphasis on lower-taxed verticals meant PokerStars was able to hang on to $4.5 million of its $6 million in revenue while paying $1.5 million to state and local governments.